 Inconvenience When Switching Accounts

 If you switch online banks, there will be an inconvenience in transferring your account information and settings to the new bank.
-There are differences betweeen checking vs. savings accounts.
+There are differences between checking vs. savings accounts.
 Chances are, you might need to talk to someone about this process.
 Then you will have to spend time updating your information and settings.
 You’ll also need starter checks for the new account.
 This is harder to do with an online bank.

 Fees Associated With Online Transactions

 Some online banks charge fees for certain services, which is also a disadvantage.
 Sometimes physical banks will waive fees if you are in person.
 With an online bank, you don’t have that option.
-You can always use buy now pay later no credit check instant approval for some purchases.

 It’s Harder For People With Disabilities To Use Online Banking Services

 Some people who have disabilities have difficulty with using online banking services such as a mouse and keyboard.
 As a result, they can be essentially locked out from account management.